 The nation’s premier cheese and wine event, California’s Artisan Cheese Festival, is back for its eighth year, March 21-23, 2014, at the Sheraton Sonoma County in Petaluma.
-Celebrating all things cheese, the Festival brings together artisan cheesemakers, authors, chefs, brewers, wineries and enthusiastic guests for three days of cheese tasting, learning and celebration.
+Celebrating all things cheese, the Festival brings together artisan cheesemakers, authors, chefs, brewers, wineries and enthusiastic guests for three days of cheese tasting, learning and the celebration of cheese dairy products.
 Throughout the weekend, guests will have the opportunity to experience new, limited-production, and rare artisan cheeses and learn about the art of making cheese, while supporting California farmers and cheesemakers in their ongoing effort to advance sustainability.
 The weekend will include seminars, pairings, tastings, farm tours, hands-on cheese-making classes and cheese-focused demonstrations.
 Tickets are now on sale and available through www.artisancheesefestival.com.
 Additional details and events will be added in the coming weeks, so check back frequently for updates.

 “California’s Artisan Cheese Festival is a much-anticipated, cheese-lover’s paradise that allows guests to see every step of the farm-to-table process of cheesemaking,” said Festival Executive Director Judy Groverman Walker.
 “From farm tours where people can interact with the animals and meet the cheese makers to tastings, hands-on classes and culinary demos, there truly is something for everyone.”